Lack of communication kill relationships

 Unresolved relationship issues

 Unresolved or leftover issues with your relationship can eventually hold you back from making progress and finding happiness in your new life.
 Many people find that therapy at this time can be of valuable assistance, it can be emotionally supportive and helpful in finding some clarity.
 Especially when trying to protect yourself and your rights under the law.
 People often find it useful to speak to someone impartial to get a fresh look at the situation.

 Relationships just like people need to adapt to life.

-As people face and deal with life the experience changes them, as human beings, we all adapt to life in our own way, some of that adaptation will help us grow, become wiser and that new understanding can help us cope in the future.
+As people face and deal with life the experience changes them, as human beings, we all adapt to life in our own way, that adaptation can help you grow and become wiser and develop a new understanding that can help you cope in the future.
 Unfortunately, the experiences from life can also badly hurt people.
 People who are emotionally damaged without therapy may not become wiser, but turn bitter and resentful, untrusting, and adversarial.

-People change relationships change
+Because people change over time relationships change

 Never ending promises